-A. Assess options to close the biodiversity finance gap through mobilizing resources from all sources and instruments, and to foster coordination and complementarity across the biodiversity finance landscape, including to inform the decision on a global instrument
+A. Identify and assess options to close the biodiversity finance gap by mobilizing resources from all sources and instruments, and to foster coordination and complementarity across the biodiversity finance landscape

-1. The review of the implementation of the Strategy for Resource Mobilization may be informed, inter alia, by:

-(a) The national reports submitted by Parties against the Monitoring Framework of the Kunming-Montreal Global Biodiversity Framework,

-(b) Additional submissions received by Parties,

-(c) The revised NBSAPs and the domestic targets on resource mobilization for the implementation of the Framework,

-(d) Relevant information, including on good practices innovations, challenges, and lessons learned, provided by indigenous peoples and local communities, subnational governments, cities and other local authorities, intergovernmental organizations, other multilateral environmental agreements, non-governmental organizations, women, youth, research organizations, the business and finance community and representatives of sectors related to or dependent on biodiversity, in line with decision 15/6 of 19 December 2022,

-(e) Available National Biodiversity Finance Plans,

-(f) The work of the Advisory on Committee on Resource Mobilization, including the exploration of the global biodiversity finance landscape,

-(g) Further assessments of the global biodiversity finance landscape by relevant organizations and initiatives,

-(h) The studies referred to in paragraph 21 of the decision.

-2. Topics for the discussion on how to close the biodiversity finance gap may include:

-(a) Monitoring and reporting of resource mobilization-related aspects of the Kunming-Montreal Global Biodiversity Framework;

-(b) Cooperation and synergies among the existing biodiversity finance initiatives;

-(c) Domestic public expenditure;

-(d) Relationship between biodiversity and climate finance;

-(e) Alignment of financial flows with the Kunming-Montreal Global Biodiversity Framework;

-(f) Reform of the international financial architecture to increase the mobilization of resources for biodiversity;

-(g) Innovative finance schemes;
+- 1. The review of the implementation of the strategy for resource mobilization may be informed, inter alia, by: - (a) The national reports submitted by Parties against the monitoring framework for the Kunming-Montreal Global Biodiversity Framework, - (b) Additional submissions received by Parties, - (c) The revised national biodiversity strategies and national plans and the domestic targets on resource mobilization for the implementation of the Framework, - (d) Relevant information, including on good practices, innovations, challenges and lessons learned, provided by indigenous peoples and local communities, subnational governments, cities and other local authorities, intergovernmental organizations, other multilateral environmental agreements, non-governmental organizations, women, youth and research organizations, the business and finance community and representatives of sectors related to or dependent on biodiversity, in line with decision 15/6 of 19 December 2022. - (e) Available national biodiversity finance plans, - (f) The work of the Advisory Committee on Resource Mobilization, including the exploration of the global biodiversity finance landscape, - (g) Further assessments of the global biodiversity finance landscape by relevant organizations and initiatives, - (h) The studies referred to in paragraph 25 of the present decision. - 2.
+Topics for the discussion on how to close the biodiversity finance gap may include: - (a) Monitoring and reporting of resource mobilization-related aspects of the Kunming-Montreal Global Biodiversity Framework; - (b) Cooperation and synergies among the existing biodiversity finance initiatives; - (c) National public expenditure; - (d) Relationship between biodiversity and climate finance; - (e) Alignment of financial flows with the Kunming-Montreal Global Biodiversity Framework; - (f) Reform of the international financial architecture to increase the mobilization of resources for biodiversity; - (g) Innovative finance schemes, having regard to those mentioned in Target 19 of the Framework, building on recent experiences and lessons learned, such as on how to promote private biodiversity funding by companies that use images of animals or plants in their branding or advertisement:

-(h) Progress on developing tax regimes and addressing tax avoidance in relevant international fora;

-(i) Identification, elimination, phasing out or reform of incentives, including subsidies, harmful to biodiversity;

-- (j) Scale up of positive incentives for the conservation and sustainable use of biodiversity; - (k) The role of the private sector; - (l) The role of philanthropy; - (m) Biodiversity metrics, including resources and technical capacity for its implementation; - (n) Biodiversity-related economic taxonomies;

-(o) Collective actions, including by indigenous peoples and local communities, Mother Earth centric actions and non-market-based approaches.
+- (h) Progress on developing tax regimes and addressing tax avoidance in relevant international forums; - (i) The identification, elimination, phasing out or reform of incentives, including subsidies, harmful to biodiversity; - (j) The scale-up of positive incentives for the conservation and sustainable use of biodiversity; - (k) The role of the private sector; - (l) The role of philanthropic organizations; - (m) Biodiversity metrics, including resources and technical capacity for its implementation; - (n) Biodiversity-related economic taxonomies; - (o) Collective actions, including by indigenous peoples and local communities, Mother Earth-centric actions and non-market-based approaches.